Invoxis/sindup/README.md

 #### Laziness

 All collections are "lazy".
 Their data is not loaded until you ask for.
 You can't retrieve all objects by once.
-You can only iterate over each of them using `each` method.
+You can only iterate over each of them using `each`.
 ```ruby
 s.folders.each { |folder|  }
  => {:cursor=>nil, :total_queries=>1, :total_markers=>0, :total_initialized_items=>15, :total_different_initialized_items=>15, :total_matching_initialized_items=>15}